 7. Jiming Temple

-The Jiming Temple is the busiest Buddhist temple in Nanjing.
+The Jiming Temple is the most visited Buddhist temple in Nanjing, and it’s easy to see why.

-If you visit in spring, the area around the temple and the Yaoshifo Pagoda is covered in cherry blossoms, creating a beautiful, dreamy atmosphere.
+If you’re around in spring, the entire area around the temple and the Yaoshifo Pagoda turns into a cherry blossom park, making the atmosphere even more magical.

 Nanjing Itinerary

-You can enter the pagoda’s base, where hundreds of small golden Buddha statues are displayed in glass cabinets.
+You can step inside the base of the pagoda, where hundreds of tiny golden Buddha statues are displayed in glass cases.
+It’s quiet, spiritual, and unique.

 8. Xuanwu Lake Scenic Area